maiska/qubes-doc.rtd/user/templates/templates.rst

 =========

 In :doc:`Getting Started </introduction/getting-started>`, we covered the distinction in Qubes OS between where you *install* your software and where you *run* your software.
-Your software is installed in :ref:`templates <user/reference/glossary:template>`.
-Each template shares its root filesystem (i.e., all of its programs and system files) with all the qubes based on it. :ref:`App qubes <user/reference/glossary:app qube>` are where you run your software and store your data.
+Software that you use in most everyday tasks, is installed within :ref:`templates <user/reference/glossary:template>`.
+When using Qubes OS, you normally work in :ref:`app qubes <user/reference/glossary:app qube>`.
+App qubes are based on a *template* qube (or more simply, just *a template*).
+They inherit most of the `“root filesystem” <https://opensource.com/life/16/10/introduction-linux-filesystems>`__, from the template.
+Changes you make to the root filesystem are not written back to the template: if you install an application in an app qube it will disappear when you shut down the qube.
+(You may be able to work round this by using Flatpak or snap packages, which install to the user’s home directory.)
+The user home directory *is* specific to the app qube, and changes there are kept.
+There is a full explanation of this `below <#inheritance-and-persistence>`__.

+If you use a :ref:`Standalone <user/reference/glossary:standalone>`, the **whole filesystem** is specific to the standalone, and every change you make will be kept after shutdown.

 The template system has significant benefits: